Abarnasuresh/Javascriptgrammer/Evaluation.md

 ```
 ## 10.Write a program to print the sum of the even and odd numbers for a given number?
 (100)?
 ### Algorithm
+* Start the program
+* Declare the variable ‘n’ and assign the value as 100
+* Declare the variable ‘oddSum’ and assign the value as 0
+* Declare the variable ‘evenSum’ and assign the value as 0
+* Declare the variable ‘i’ and assign the value as 1
+* Use the while loop for checking the value of ‘i’ less than ‘n’
+* If yes, then find the modulo division of ‘i’ by 2 and if equals 0, then add the ‘evenSum’ value with the value of ‘i’
+* If not, add the ‘oddSum’ value with the value of ‘i’
+* Increment the value of ‘i’ at the end of the while loop
+* Print the output
+* Stop the program
 ### Psuedocode
 ### Code
 ```